 Food banks are there to help people who are in financial crisis, not just benefit problems, and who cannot get enough to eat.
 You may need to be referred to your local food bank by your GP, Citizens Advice, a social worker or a local charity.
 There may be a limit on the number of times you can use the food bank.

 There are 23 food banks in Derbyshire.
-You can find your nearest food bank on Financial Action and Advice Derbyshire (FAAD).
+You can find your nearest food bank.

 Bills and housing costs